chris-clement/bank-tech-test/README.md

 - print_summary is called before any deposits/withdrawals take place => Just the headers are printed :white_check_mark:
 - deposit a non-integer => Error Thrown :white_check_mark:
 - withdraw a non-integer => Error Thrown :white_check_mark:
+- A user can withdraw and deposit in a random date order => This leads to the balance figure being incorrect.
+I am assuming these are entered in linear time as would be the case in real life.
+A truing up logic would need to be implemented if a deposit or withdrawal needed to be added relating to the past. :white_check_mark: